lupyuen/nuttx-star64/README.md

 Let's decompile the Kernel Image...

+TODO: Explain MZ and the funny RISC-V instruction at the top

 # Decompile Armbian Kernel Image with Ghidra

 We decompile the Armbian Linux Kernel Image with [Ghidra](https://github.com/NationalSecurityAgency/ghidra).